Disney Around the GlobeFeatured

 Credit: Disney

-With such ambitious projects underway, Disney may not prioritize revisiting a ride it launched just a year ago.
+With such ambitious projects underway, Disney may not prioritize revisiting a ride it launched not too long ago.
 That said, with Avengers Campus at Disney California Adventure Park set to expand, there’s always hope that lessons learned from Flight Force will lead to better integration of Marvel storytelling in future attractions.

 What are your thoughts on Avengers Assemble: Flight Force?
 Should Disney give it another shot, or is it time for something new?